 Christmas is a time for giving and coming together to celebrate.
 It’s the perfect time for businesses to take a step back to recognise and reward the hard work of those who go above and beyond.
 Reflect on your achievements as a team, celebrate your turnover numbers or highlights from the year.
 Take them out for lunch, or put time in to make sure your appreciation is heard.
-Recognising determination can help improve staff morale and set a positive premise going into 2018.
+Recognising determination can help improve staff morale and set a positive premise going into the new year.

 Spread the Christmas cheer